Bang Min-ah: Acting career

 Minah made her acting debut on the tvN variety show, Roller Coaster, appearing in the segment "Frustrated, But Let's Stick Together."
 She then featured in the sitcom Vampire Idol in 2011.

 In 2013, Minah made her film debut in Holly, playing a high school student who aspires to be a ballerina.
 She received the Rookie Actress Award at the Gwangju International Film Festival for her performance.
 The same year, Minah became the host of the music program Inkigayo, which she left in January 2014.
 She was subsequently cast in her second film, the family comedy Dad for Rent.

 In 2015, Minah featured in the family drama Sweet, Savage Family.
 She also starred alongside Seo Kang-joon as leads for The Best Future, a web drama produced by Samsung.

 In 2016, Minah landed her first television leading role in SBS's romantic comedy series Beautiful Gong Shim.
 She earned positive reviews for her portrayal of the "ugly" but down-to-earth protagonist.

 In 2019, Minah returned to the small screen with the romantic comedy drama My Absolute Boyfriend, based on the Japanese manga series of the same name.

+Personal life

+On July 4, 2025, it was announced that Bang would marry her Beautiful Gong Shim co-star On Joo-wan after dating for four years.